Raleigh Wrongful Death Lawyers

 - Funeral and burial expenses

-- Pain and suffering the deceased endured
+- The pain and suffering the deceased endured

 - Loss of income